John-Ivar-Flatmo/nodemcu-web-ide-libraries/README.md

 # nodemcu-web-ide-libraries

-This library is for my own use, you may use it but your on your own as to how and why.
+These files are for my own use, you may use it but your on your own as to how and why.